Forest restoration: Natural regeneration

 Tree planting is not always essential to restore forest ecosystems.
 A lot can be achieved by studying how forests regenerate naturally, identifying the factors that limit regeneration and devising methods to overcome them.
 These can include weeding and adding fertilizer around natural tree seedlings, preventing fire, removing cattle and so on.
 This is "accelerated" or "assisted" natural regeneration.
 It is simple and cost-effective, but it can only operate on trees that are already present, mostly light-loving pioneer species.
 Such tree species are not usually those that comprise climax forests, but they can foster recolonization of the site by shade-tolerant climax forest tree species, via natural seed dispersal from remnant forest.
 Because this is a slow process, biodiversity recovery can usually be accelerated by planting some climax forest tree species, especially large-seeded, poorly dispersed species.
 It is not feasible to plant all the tree species that may have formerly grown in the original primary forest and it is usually unnecessary to do so, if the framework species method can be used.

 In some exceptional cases, particularly some Alaskan boreal forests, the long-term recovery from wildfires could offset the carbon emitted during the fires due to a change in tree species if the trees persist, prove to become part of resilient biomes and are about as numerous as the former forests'.

 Protecting regeneration areas from browsing animals

 Forest in the process of restoration face many challenges, such as seed and nutrient availability, but are notable susceptible to browsing animals.
-Although browsing animals are necessary in maintaining the understory of forests, they can easily over-grave a freshly replanted swath of forest, where young samplings are easily accessible.
+Although browsing animals are necessary in maintaining the understory of forests, they can easily over-graze a freshly replanted swath of forest, where young samplings are easily accessible.
 Over-grazing is particularly problematic in this case as the samplings and other young plants may be damaged beyond the point of recovery, resulting in a decrease in biodiversity.
 Care must be taken to use "deer fencing" to protect the regeneration area, or where not financially possible, to plant trees which prioritize structural growth and recovery.